 - Temperament-wise, a parakeet that was not attacking other birds, but also who was not clearly bonded to another parakeet.

-- No indicators of poor health, not puffy or overly sleepy, clear eyes and nares (nostrils), feet in good condition, well-groomed and alert.
+- No indicators of poor health.
+Not puffy or overly sleepy, clear eyes and nares (nostrils), feet in good condition, well-groomed and alert.

-It’s also a good idea to assess the condition that the parakeets are living in – do they have access to clean water and perches, some toys, and do any of the other birds in the cage look ill?
+It’s also a good idea to assess the condition that the parakeets are living in.
+Do they have access to clean water and perches, some toys, and do any of the other birds in the cage look ill?
 Parakeets, even in a pet store environment, should seem pretty happy; you want to see lots of playing and singing.

 We found an employee and let them know we were ready to purchase.
 I was mildly alarmed by the fact that they didn’t ask whether we had everything needed to house and care for a parakeet, even if only to sell us on a few more items!

 Reservations aside, it was time to introduce Toby (named after the put-upon HR Rep in The Office: The Complete Series to her new home.
 Picking a parakeet can be both fun and stressful.
-In the end I recommend taking your time and making a choice based on the character of the budgie, rather than the color.
+I recommend taking your time and making a choice based on the character of the budgie, rather than the color.